Introduction to structural causal models in science studies

 Suppose we are interested in the total causal effect of Open data on Citations.
 Previous research on the topic indicates that articles sharing data tend to receive more citations (Piwowar, Day, and Fridsma 2007; Piwowar and Vision 2013; Kwon and Motohashi 2021).
 According to our model (Figure 1), there are multiple pathways from Open data to Citations.
 To estimate the causal effect, we need to make sure that all causal paths are open, and all non-causal paths are closed (see panel A in Figure 5).

 There are two causal paths, both indirect: one mediated by Data reuse and one mediated by Published.
-To estimate the total causal effect of Open data on Citations we hence should not control for either Data reuse or Published.
-In contrast, typical approaches in scientometrics examine only the literature published in journals and hence implicitly condition on Published.
+To estimate the total causal effect of Open data on Citations we should not control for either Data reuse or Published.
+In contrast, typical approaches in scientometrics examine only the literature published in journals and thereby implicitly condition on Published.
 This implicit conditioning closes the causal path, and thus biases our estimate of the total causal effect of Open data on Citations.

 The final regression model to estimate the causal effect of Open data on Citations is thus as follows: